 Early access cannot be used as a substitute for a clinical trial.
 Any patient eligible for an active study will not be approved for early access use and will be asked instead to enroll in the trial in order to access the treatment.
 At this time, clinical trials are still considered the safest option for patients when using investigational drugs, as treatment is provided in a highly regulated and controlled environment.

-2. Early Access Programs are almost always only provided for drugs in the late stages of clinical development i.e. phase 2 or 3 clinical trials.
+2. Early Access Programs are usually only provided for drugs in the late stages of clinical development i.e. phase 2 or 3 clinical trials.
 This is because companies will want to ensure they have a good understanding of the safety profile of a drug, before they consider providing early access use to a group of patients outside the clinical trial.

 Pharmaceutical companies can also provide an Early Access Program once clinical trials have ended.
 This provides continued patient access to the treatment, up until the product receives market approval and becomes commercially available.
 Once it is commercially available, the Early Access Program will be closed out, and patients will be transitioned to commercial supply.